 At least a UK 2:1 honours degree, GPA 3.4 or equivalent, in a relevant discipline, is normally required.
-Applicants whose first degree was not taught and examined in English must show that they have passed an accepted test for academic English to the required level.
+All applicants must also meet our English language requirements.

 Months of entry

 The programme aims to provide excellent preparation for graduate research on most recent history in a global context.

 It is designed to serve as a springboard for more graduate work at the PhD level or as a stand-alone graduate degree that also benefits the individual graduate in a non-academic career.

 In methodological and historiographical ‘skills’ and core courses, students will learn to appreciate the distinctiveness of contemporary history, sources (e.g. radio, television, film, internet-based sources, such as the ‘Wikileaks’, etc.) and methodology.